wblabio/wgact/src/readme.txt

 * New: Send purchase events using the GA UA Measurement Protocol
 * New: Send subscription renewal purchase events using the GA UA Measurement Protocol
 * New: Send full refund events using the GA UA Measurement Protocol
+* New: Send partial refund events using the GA UA Measurement Protocol
+* New: Send purchase events using the GA 4 Measurement Protocol
+* New: Send subscription renewal purchase events using the GA 4 Measurement Protocol
+* New: Send full refund events using the GA 4 Measurement Protocol
+* New: Send partial refund events using the GA 4 Measurement Protocol
 [//]: # fs_premium_only_end
 [//]: # fs_premium_only_begin
 * Tweak: Only activate eec scripts if GA UA or GA4 are enabled